Share This Post

 Do This: Tell Other People About Your Goal.

+How badly do you want to achieve your goal?
+If you want it bad enough, you’ll tell your friends and family.
 This technique works on two levels.
 First, you’ve put yourself on the spot by letting the world in on your goal, so it’s all-eyes-on-you.
 Failure would be public.
 Second, your friends and family are there to offer support and encouragement.
 Don’t underestimate the psychological power of having someone in your corner.

 Not That: Think about the bad things.